 Scott FredricksPartner, Fort Worth

 Scott Fredricks has represented clients in complex commercial cases including antitrust, copyright, patent, securities and trademark issues since joining Cantey Hanger in 1999.
-Scott and his wife, Shelley, have four boys at home and are active members of Fort Worth Presbyterian Church.
+He has also assisted civic and religious institutions conduct independent investigations, including investigations of child sexual abuse.

 Principal Practice Areas